 What is the theory of change for the project?
-(Phase II) If you do not yet have a theory of change and/or would like assistance, please indicate such in the space below.
+(Phase II)

 - Creation of standards of representation standards will establish a consistent, objective, and measurable definition of quality representation in Texas that will provide guidance to attorneys, judges, and stakeholders for implementing quality representation. - Model representation pilots implementing pilot programs that utilize different methods of delivering quality representation will allow stakeholders to determine which programs are the best fit for different jurisdictions in Texas. - Tool kits providing essential information necessary for providing quality representation in an easy to access and peer reviewed format will increase the consistency of representation across the state. - Materials regarding the attorney client relationship increasing the understanding of the attorney's role for parents, children, and foster parents will result in improved and more equitable attorney-client relationships.